input-output-hk/atala-prism/README.md

 ## Working with the codebase

-This is a monorepo and each of the `credentials-verification-XYZ` folders refers to a different part of the platform.
+This is a monorepo and each of the `prism-XYZ` folders refers to a different part of the platform.
 Check the specific READMEs for more details.

 Be sure to follow our [contributing guidelines](CONTRIBUTING.md).